rocka/muse-ui-docs/src/docs/en-US/contributing.md

 ## Issue Guidelines

 * Issues are only used for submitting Bug or Feature related content, other content may be closed directly.
-For usage problems, we can discuss it together on [gitter](https://gitter.im/muse-ui/muse-ui).

 * Before submitting an issue, please search if any related issues have already been submitted.

 * Please state the version number of Muse UI and Vue, also provide us with your operating system and browser information.
 We recommend using [JSFiddle](https://jsfiddle.net/) to generate an online demo for reproducing the problem more intuitively.

 ## Pull Request Guidelines